 More on Silver Springs State Park

 Here is additional information on Silver Springs State Park that you may find useful:

-• Two dining options are available at the park: Spring Side Cafe and Paradise Treats.
+- There are two places to eat at the park: Spring Side Cafe and Paradise Treats

 - Swimming is not allowed